Back to news

 asyncio.run(main())

-The four models in the list here are the current flagships: Claude Sonnet 4.6, GPT-5.5, MiniMax M3, and Gemini 3.5 Flash.
+The four models in the list here are the current flagships: Claude Sonnet 4.6 (opens in a new tab), GPT-5.5 (opens in a new tab), MiniMax M3 (opens in a new tab), and Gemini 3.5 Flash (opens in a new tab).
 The short identifiers above are for readability; the exact API strings each provider expects may carry version suffixes, so check the current docs when you wire up the calls.
 Schedule this to run nightly and you'll have a standing answer to "should we switch" instead of a guess.

 Do/Don't